bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/contrib/macdeploy/README.md

 SDK's files in Guix's outputs.
 All interim tarballs are fully deterministic and may be freely redistributed.

+[`xorrisofs`](https://www.gnu.org/software/xorriso/) is used to create the DMG.

+A background image is added to DMG files by inserting a `.DS_Store` during creation.

 As of OS X 10.9 Mavericks, using an Apple-blessed key to sign binaries is a requirement in order to satisfy the new Gatekeeper requirements.
 Because this private key cannot be shared, we'll have to be a bit creative in order for the build process to remain somewhat deterministic.
 Here's how it works:

 - Builders use Guix to create an unsigned release.
-This outputs an unsigned ZIP which users may choose to bless and run.
-It also outputs an unsigned app structure in the form of a tarball.
+This outputs an unsigned DMG and ZIP which users may choose to bless and run.
+It also outputs an unsigned app structure in the form of a tarball, which also contains all of the tools that have been previously (deterministically) built in order to create a final DMG.
 - The Apple keyholder uses this unsigned app to create a detached signature, using the script that is also included there.
 Detached signatures are available from this [repository](https://github.com/bitcoin-core/bitcoin-detached-sigs).
 - Builders feed the unsigned app + detached signature back into Guix.
-It uses the pre-built tools to recombine the pieces into a deterministic ZIP.
+It uses the pre-built tools to recombine the pieces into a deterministic DMG.